-Analysis of property, plant & equipment held for own use 2018 £'000 2017 £'000
+Analysis of property, plant & equipment held for own use 2019 £'000 2018 £'000

 Property improvements, fixtures and fittings & computer

-equipment 4,060 4,493
+equipment 6,047 4,060

-Owner occupied property 2,445 2,255
+Owner occupied property 2,445 2,445

-Motor vehicles 1,336 1,569
+Motor vehicles 24 1,336

+Right of use assets - property 8,702 -

+Right of use assets - motor vehicles 1,027 -

-7,841 8,317
+18,245 7,841

-Property improvements, fixtures and fittings and computer equipment are valued in the annual financial statements on an amortised cost basis.
-As these assets pass impairment reviews and continue to deliver an economic benefit to the Group, which is reflected in their IFRS carrying value, this is assumed to be an acceptable approximation of fair value.
+Property improvements, fixtures and fittings and computer equipment are valued in the financial statements on an amortised cost basis.
+As these assets pass impairment reviews and continue to deliver an economic benefit to the Company, which is reflected in their IFRS carrying value, this is assumed to be an acceptable approximation of fair value.
 A proportional approach has been taken as any discrepancy between their SII economic value and their IFRS value would not be material.

-A valuation of owner-occupied property is undertaken by an external valuer every three years for the annual financial statements.
+A valuation of owner-occupied property is undertaken by an external valuer every three years for the financial statements.
 As any change in value through using a more frequent annual valuation would not be material, no adjustment to this value is made for the SII valuation.